Syrian army: Rebels kill 84 people in 3 days in Aleppo

 Syrian rebels have intensified attacks on western Aleppo to try to break the regime's siege of opposition-held eastern Aleppo, which has been choked off from food, fuel and other necessities.

-The military said rebels fired more than 100 mortar and launched 50 rockets.
+The military said rebels fired more than 100 mortars and launched 50 rockets.
 It also accused rebels of using chlorine gas on civilian areas, saying there were 48 cases of breathing difficulties.

 Human rights groups that have long decried the regime's indiscriminate attacks say nothing justifies rebel attacks on civilians.

-"The goal of breaking the siege on eastern Aleppo does not give armed opposition groups a license to flout the rules of international humanitarian law by bombarding civilian neighborhoods in government-held areas without distinction," Samah Hadid of Amnesty International said.
+"The goal of breaking the siege on eastern Aleppo does not give armed opposition groups a license to flout the rules of international humanitarian law by bombarding civilian neighborhoods in government-held areas without distinction," said Samah Hadid of Amnesty International.

 "Armed opposition groups have displayed a shocking disregard for civilian lives.
 Video footage shows they have used imprecise explosive weapons including mortars and Katyusha rockets, whose use in the vicinity of densely populated civilian areas flagrantly violates international humanitarian law."